mobify/mobifyjs/www/docs/konf-reference.md

 adversely affect evaluation further down the konf

-## 6\.
-Reserved Keys
+##  Reserved Keys

 Your konf object extends a default konf object containing the following reserved keys:

-`$html`: Reference to the source DOM `<html>` element

-`$head`: Reference to the source DOM `<head>` element

-`$body`: Reference to the source DOM `<body>` element

-`buildDate`: The date this _mobify.js_ file was built

-`config.configDir`: Path to the directory from which _mobify.js_ loaded

-`config.configFile`: Path to _mobify.js_

-`config.HD`: A boolean flag that will be true if this device has a high density display

-`config.isDebug`: A boolean flag that will be true if mobify.js is running in debug mode

-`config.orientation`: A string that will be "portrait" if the device is taller than it is wide, or "landscape" if it is wider than it is tall

-`config.os`: A string representing the detected operating system of the device

-`config.path`: A string representing the path from where the mobify.js file was loaded

-`config.started`: An internal flag used to record whether the page has been adapted

-`config.tagVersion`: Version of the Mobify tag used on this site

-`config.touch`: A boolean flag that will be true if touch events are supported, false otherwise

-`configName`: A property pulled from _project.json_ - most likely the unique identifier for your site

-`cssName`: A function returning the name of the css file to be applied

-`imageDir`: A function returning a path to where mobify adaptation specific images are kept

-`mobileViewport`: Contents of the meta viewport tag to be sent

-`siteConfig`: An object containing analytics configuration information

-`touchIcon`: The location of a file to be used as the bookmark icon for this website on iOS devices

-`unmobify`: An internal flag used to record whether the page has been unmobified

-## 7\.
-Best Practices
+`$html`
+: Reference to the source DOM `<html>` element

+`$head`
+: Reference to the source DOM `<head>` element

+`$body`
+: Reference to the source DOM `<body>` element

+`buildDate`
+: The date this _mobify.js_ file was built

+`config.configDir`
+: Path to the directory from which _mobify.js_ loaded

+`config.configFile`
+: Path to _mobify.js_

+`config.HD`
+: A boolean flag that will be true if this device has a high density display

+`config.isDebug`
+: A boolean flag that will be true if mobify.js is running in debug mode

+`config.orientation`
+: A string that will be "portrait" if the device is taller than it is wide, or "landscape" if it is wider than it is tall

+`config.os`
+: A string representing the detected operating system of the device

+`config.path`
+: A string representing the path from where the mobify.js file was loaded

+`config.started`
+: An internal flag used to record whether the page has been adapted

+`config.tagVersion`
+: Version of the Mobify tag used on this site

+`config.touch`
+: A boolean flag that will be true if touch events are supported, false otherwise

+`configName`
+: A property pulled from _project.json_ - most likely the unique identifier for your site

+`cssName`
+: A function returning the name of the css file to be applied

+`imageDir`
+: A function returning a path to where mobify adaptation specific images are kept

+`mobileViewport`
+: Contents of the meta viewport tag to be sent

+`siteConfig`
+: An object containing analytics configuration information

+`touchIcon`
+: The location of a file to be used as the bookmark icon for this website on iOS devices

+`unmobify`
+: An internal flag used to record whether the page has been unmobified

+##  Best Practices

 * DO: Prefer the matching of more complete DOM outlines over single selectors when assigning templates to specific pages.